Euparkeria: Locomotion

 A 2020 study of range of motion in the hindlimbs of Euparkeria found conflicting evidence for its posture.
 The structure of the femur (thigh bone) and hip socket suggest that the legs were capable of a very wide range of motion, ranging from a nearly vertical stance to a thigh which projects forwards, backwards, or outwards at a nearly horizontal angle.
 Rotation of the thigh was more limited, a factor that argues against a sprawling gait reliant on broad outward leg sweeps.
 Although the hip socket argues in favor of an upright 'pillar-erect' hindlimb stance, the structure of the tibia (inner shin bone) and ankle show that the lower legs and feet would have splayed outwards during normal usage, supporting a semi-erect rather than fully erect stance.
 The hindlimbs of Euparkeria have been used to argue that the evolution of a fully erect gait in true archosaurs was a stepwise process which first developed in bones closer to the hip.

 A 2023 paper analyzed the possibility of facultative bipedalism and came to the conclusion that Euparkeria was quadrupedal at all times.
 Models of weight distribution found that the center of mass for Euparkeria was far in front of the hips, meaning that a body held horizontally during a bipedal stance would have to fight against a very large forward pitching moment.
 This pitching moment far exceeds that of modern long-limbed lizards capable of facultative bipedalism.
 The pitching moment would only stabilize if the body was held up at an implausibly high angle (>60 degrees), regardless of how the tail was held.
 In addition, models of muscle activation indicate that the ankle plantarflexor group (the muscles which bend the foot down to maintain stability) would have been overexerted to the point of failure if a bipedal posture was attempted by the animal.

 A recent comparative study of bone cross-sectional geometry also inferred a fully quadrupedal locomotion in Euparkeria.

 Nocturnality

-Some specimens of Euparkeria preserve bony rings in the eye sockets called sclerotic rings, which in life would have supported the eye.
-The sclerotic ring of Euparkeria is most similar to those of modern birds and reptiles that are nocturnal, suggesting that Euparkeria had a lifestyle adapted to low-light conditions.
+Some specimens of Euparkeria preserve bony rings in the eye sockets called scleral rings, which in life would have supported the eye.
+The scleral ring of Euparkeria is most similar to those of modern birds and reptiles that are nocturnal, suggesting that Euparkeria had a lifestyle adapted to low-light conditions.
 During the Early Triassic the Karoo Basin was at about 65 degrees south latitude, meaning that Euparkeria would have experienced long periods of darkness in winter months.

+Life history

+Osteohistological analysis of Euparkeria suggests that it grew ontogenetically at a moderate pace, and that it did not exhibit any variation in growth tempo indicative of growth cycles found in other archosauriform sauropsids.